hisovereign/Fade-Monitors/README.md

 -The mouse polling interval is intentionally tuned for low CPU usage.
 Advanced users may adjust MOUSE_INTERVAL in the script if they prefer more aggresive responsives at the cost of higher CPU activity.

 -Earlier versions sometimes casued brief flashes if multiple instances of Fade Monitors script ran simultaneously.
-This has been resolved with single-instance locking
+This has been mitigated with single-instance locking however it is still possible if ran alongside a script without single-instance locking.